This roasted tomatillo guacamole also includes avocados, chopped red onion, and cilantro, with a little jalapeño pepper

 - Note: Don't blame me if the guacamole is devoured minutes after you bring it to the table.
 I've upped the tomatillos and avocados in the original recipe in part because I was sick of turning around to dip a chip and finding an empty bowl.

-If you're looking for another crowd-pleasing appetizer, check out my Easy Puff Pastry Cheese Straws, my Cilantro-Lime Crab Salad with Paprika Toasts, my Blue Cheese and Pecan Endive Appetizer, or my Baked Brie with Fig Jam.
+If you're looking for another crowd-pleasing appetizer, check out my Easy Puff Pastry Cheese Straws, my Cilantro-Lime Crab Salad with Paprika Toasts, my Blue Cheese and Pecan Endive Appetizer, my Creamy Green Olive Dip, or my Baked Brie with Fig Jam.
 You won't be disappointed.

 - 8 oz. tomatillos (about 6-8 medium-sized)